 9.2.5.3 Scheduling availability of UE during intra-frequency measurements

 UE are required to be capable of measuring without measurement gaps when the SSB is completely contained in the active bandwidth part of the UE.
 When any of the conditions in the following clauses is met, there are restrictions on the scheduling availability; otherwise, there is no scheduling restriction.
-Note that the SSB symbols to be measured in the following clauses are the SSB symbols indicated by the union of SSB-ToMeasure from all MOs which can be merged [2], if it is configured; otherwise, all L SSB symbols within SMTC window duration defined in clause 4.1 of TS 38.213 [3] are included.
+Note that the SSB symbols to be measured in the following clauses are the SSB symbols indicated by the union set of SSB-ToMeasure from all the configured measurement objects on the same serving carrier which can be merged [2], if it is configured; otherwise, all L SSB symbols within SMTC window duration defined in clause 4.1 of TS 38.213 [3] are included.

 End of Change 8